hpca-uji/SpMV-CNN-Model/README.md

 The script `spmv_cnn_train.py` performs the training on the best performing models obtained on the previous step.
-For that, it uses both the `best_model_*.json` and `best_run_*.json` files obtained in the second step.
+For that, it uses both the `best_model_*.json` and `best_run_*.json` files obtained in the hyperparameter search.

 This script can be invoked in the following way: